 💭 Why you’ll love this recipe

-• Simple and ready in one hour: My recipe is simple and does not use too many complicated ingredients.
-In fact, most ingredients and spices can be found at most local grocery stores or online - no need to go to a specialty store
+• Simple and ready in one hour: My recipe is simple and does not use too many special ingredients.
+In fact, most ingredients and spices can be found at most local grocery stores or online – no need for specialty items!

-• Authentic flavors: This recipe is my mother's and grandmother's exact recipe, so it's been tested over two generations (at the very least) - you know you can trust it!
+• Authentic flavors: This recipe is my mother’s and grandmother’s exact recipe, so it’s been tested over three generations, so you can trust it!
+The lentils are soft and creamy, and the spices add a rich and complex flavor.

 📋 Ingredients & Notes